Which maritime spatial plans exist?

 The Netherlands is now in the 3rd cycle of MSP, preparing the programme for 2022-2027 which will be part of the new National Water Plan (NWP).
 The National Water Plan contains the North Sea Programme (the Program Noordzee 2022-2027) under which the MSP will be incorporated by the Dutch government.
 In addition, there is another process in the Netherlands that is of relevance to MSP in the Dutch EEZ: the North Sea Agreement that contains agreements between national government and stakeholders (including offshore wind industry, fishing industry, etc.) up to 2030 with a view to developing wind energy in the long term.
 The North Sea Agreement was presented to the Dutch Parliament House of Representatives in June 2020, and was endorsed.

 There will be three parts to the North Sea Programme: (1) Programme of measures for the MSFD; (2) Solutions to resolve the sectoral tensions; (3) Blue growth initiatives and supporting actions.
-The draft version including the SEA will be ready by March 2021 and will be forwarded to the Cabinet.
-Public consultation will also start in March 2021 and will last for 6 months (until September).
-After a full consultation process, the National Water Plan will be submitted to the Ministerial Council.
-The final version will then have to be approved by politicians.
-The National Water Plan and the North Sea Programme will be completed by 2022.
-The North Sea Programme 2022 – 2027 will enter into force by 2022.
-In March 2022, the North Sea Programme is expected to be published and implemented.
+The draft version including the SEA was ready in March 2021 and was forwarded to the Cabinet.
+Public consultation started in March 2021 for 6 months (until September 2021).
+After a full consultation process, the National Water Programme will be submitted to the Ministerial Council.
+The National Water Programme and the North Sea Programme will be completed by 2022.
+The North Sea Programme 2022 – 2027 is expected to be published and will enter into force in March 2022.

 National MSP authority